Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

-A wide variety of courses are available at two institutions: Aix Marseille University and Sciences Po-Aix, where you are enrolled in classes alongside French students.
+A wide variety of courses are available at two institutions: Aix-Marseille Université and Sciences Po-Aix, where you are enrolled in classes alongside French students.
 The program also offers specially designed courses in grammar and composition, oral expression, and history and civilization.
-If you have four semesters of French you are able to enroll at SCEFEE, a French language and culture institute at Aix Marseille.
+If you have only four semesters of French you are able to enroll at SUFLE, a French language and culture institute at Aix-Marseille Université.

-At the Faculte des Lettres of Aix-Marseille University, courses are offered in cinema, education, geography, history, art history, archeology, and communication, foreign languages, French literature, music, philosophy, psychology, sociology, and theatre.
+At the Faculté LSH (Lettres - Sciences Humaines) of Aix-Marseille Université, courses are offered in cinema, education, geography, history, art history, archeology, and communication, foreign languages, French literature, music, philosophy, psychology, sociology, and theatre.
 Students enroll in courses after the program orientation in consultation with the Faculty Director.
 Course offerings are published at the beginning of each semester and are taught by Universite faculty.

 Sciences Po-Aix offers courses in political science, international studies, communications, European Union, economics, history, journalism, law, and French and European Institutions.
 There is a separate application process for students interested in Sciences Po-Aix and acceptance is not guaranteed as spaces are limited.
 Students interested in applying for this track must have a declared major in political science, international studies or another social science and have taken at least two university-level courses related to political science, political theory, political philosophy, social-science theory, European history, or similar topics prior to departure.
 Courses are taught by law researchers, professors, and professionals in the field.

 To prepare for regular university courses at both institutions, you will enroll in an orientation/language session called the Cours Intensif.
-This session consists of one to three weeks of intensive study of French language, literature, and civilization.
+This session consists of one to three weeks (depending on the French university calendar) of intensive study of French language, literature, and civilization.
 Due to the different academic calendars, Sciences Po-Aix students may not be able to participate in the Cours Intensif.
 In addition, you will enroll in a semester-long Expression Ecrite course to help improve their written French.

-If you have four semesters of French, you will study French language and culture workshops at SCEFEE, a language institute within Aix Marseille University.
-If you are participating on the academic year program, you will study at SCEFEE for the fall semester with the intent of moving to either Aix Marseille University or Science Po-Aix for regular courses during the spring semester.
+If you have four semesters of French, you will study French language and culture workshops at SUFLE, a language institute within Aix-Marseille Université.
+If you are participating on the academic year program, you will study at SUFLE for the fall semester with the intent of moving to either Aix-Marseille Université or Sciences Po-Aix for regular courses during the spring semester.